 In the end, the decision will come down to A/B testing.
 That’s the best way to separate sales pages that convert from those that don’t.

 Now you’re ready to start writing.

 The first step is to create the headline.
-This is the most important part of your sales page, because if you get it wrong, your visitors will be quick to leave.
+This is the most crucial part of your sales page because if you get it wrong, your visitors will be quick to leave.

 Check out our guide to creating high converting headlines for help with this tip.

-The more descriptive and unique you can get the better.
+The more descriptive and unique you can get, the better your description will be.
 By writing detailed descriptions of each feature, you’ll not only have an easier time convincing shoppers to convert, but you can also get some SEO ranking benefits in the process.

 For example, here’s part of the sales page for MonsterInsights, showing how it provides the key features users want:

 OptinMonster does the same with all of our features, such as this showing the many campaigns you can build:

 Describing the ins and outs of your product like this can give your potential customers more confidence.
 Just make sure you can deliver on all the promises your product descriptions make.